 - Proof of English Proficiency.

-- Non-native English speakers must submit a TOEFL score of 80 IBT or an IELTS score of 6.0.
+- Non-native English speakers must submit a TOEFL score of 80 IBT, IELTS score of 6.0, or a DuoLingo score of 105 or higher.

 - Copy of Passport.
 Transfer students are also required to provide a copy of their Visa, I94 and current I20.

 When should I apply?

 There is no application deadline for undergraduate admissions.
 High school students are encouraged to apply during the fall or early spring of their senior year in high school.
 An adult learner is encouraged to apply at least two months prior to the start of any semester.
 This application process allows ample time to be accepted, develop an academic schedule, and process financial aid applications, if applicable.
 Each applicant’s candidacy is evaluated once all admissions materials have been received.
 Offers of admission are made to qualified candidates on a rolling basis.

 How do I apply?